Carnival of Basel: Groups

 At the Basel Carnival there are five major groups of participants.

 Cliques

 One of the oldest formations are the Cliques, who march through the old town playing the piccolo and basler drum.
-A Clique usually consists of a Vortrab (vanguard), the Pfeifer (pipers), the Tambourmajor (drum major) and the Tambouren (drummers).
+A Clique usually consists of a Vortrab (vanguard), the Pfeifer (piccoloflutes), the Tambourmajor (drum major) and the Tambouren (drummers).
 Except on the Cortège, the Cliques do not follow fixed routes, and it is thus very common for different Cliques to cross paths.
 In that case, one Clique will stop and let the other Clique pass.
 Spectators, on the other hand, will be politely guided off the route by the Vortrab.

 Gugge (brass band)

 Marching brass bands playing Guggenmusik are another formation present during Carnival.
-Although the Guggemusik groups do not participate on Morgestreich, they march and play throughout Fasnacht, starting with the Cortège on Monday, and are showcased on Tuesday night when they perform in Guggekoncerts in various locations.
+Although the Guggemusik groups do not participate on Morgestreich, they march and play throughout Fasnacht, starting with the Cortège on Monday, and are showcased on Tuesday night when they perform in Guggekonzerts in various locations.